ksclarke/caddy-sites/SECURITY.md

 ## Supported Versions

 Only the version associated with the latest tag in this repository is supported.

-This repo is really more for my own deployment purposes, though someone else may also find the setup interesting for their own purposes, too, maybe(?)
+This repo is really more for my own deployment purposes, though someone else may also find the setup useful, too, maybe(?)

 ## Reporting a Vulnerability